AlexMasood/Connect-4/README.md

 It should be noted that the majority of games will result in the ai picking unexplored routes, this means that the bored is unfamiliar to the ai and will lead to it choosing the last legal move.
 This is due to the large amount of combinations of board states that can be made (4531985219092 combinations) this number is far too large to train, using this training method.\
 A potential solution to this problem is to have a secondary algorithm such as a min-max algorithm that the reinforcment ai can rely on once it no longer knows what to do.\
-Anoher consideration is that the dictionary size grows incredibly large, 250MB per ai for 1000000 games trained.\
+Another consideration is that the dictionary size grows incredibly large, 250MB per ai for 1000000 games trained.\
 Below is a link to policies that has been trained for 1000000 games.\
 https://drive.google.com/drive/folders/1P0VLg3rJffNroS11PcBI39mPWYDp_Ibi?usp=sharing